Chymyst/chymyst-core/docs/chymyst03.md

 Each molecule has a specific chemical designation, such as `sum`, `counter`, and so on.
 These chemical designations are not actually strings `"sum"` or `"counter"`.
-(The names of the local variables and the molecule names are chosen purely for convenience.)
+The names of the local variables and the molecule names are chosen purely for convenience.

-Rather, the chemical designations are the object identities of the molecule emitters.
+Rather, the chemical designations are the _object identities_ of the molecule emitters.

-We could define a local alias for a molecule emitter, for example like this:
+We could define an alias for a molecule emitter, for example like this:

 ```scala
 val counter = m[Int]